Ktoks/programmers_assistant/README.md

 > python3 programmers_assistant.py user_name
 > if configuration file doesn't exist:
-> jarvis will run through and get configuration options from the user
+> saber will run through and get configuration options from the user
 > some will be required, some will be optional

 ## Regular use

 > python3 programmers_assistant.py user_name [config]
 > if configuration file exists:
-> run jarvis on the current folder in terminal
+> run saber on the current folder in terminal
 > user_name links to database of regular commands and preferences

 ### Updating Config